Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Preliminary results

-For (6), the first statement is proved in the proof of Theorem 3 in page 13 in \cite{Liu24}.
-This concludes the proof of Conjecture \ref{YConj1} (2) in the maximal volume growth case.
-The case of nonmaximal volume growth is trivial. \end{proof} \begin{remark} (1) As can be seen in the proof, if $M$ is of maximal volume growth, Conjecture \ref{YConj1} (2) still holds without the nonsplitting condition on the universal cover.
+For (6), the first statement is confirmed in the proof of Theorem 3 in page 13 in \cite{Liu24}.
+This concludes the proof of Conjecture \ref{YConj1} (2) in the maximal volume growth case. \end{proof} \begin{remark} (1) As can be seen in the proof, if $M$ is of maximal volume growth, Conjecture \ref{YConj1} (2) still holds without the nonsplitting condition on the universal cover.

 (2) For simplicity, we just call the coordinate as in (2) in Theorem \ref{infinitystrucutre} a \textbf{canonical coordinate} on $M_{\infty}$, with degrees $\left(d_{\operatorname{min}}^{(1)}, \cdots, d_{\operatorname{min}}^{(n)}\right)$.
 And we arrange them in non-decreasing order of their degrees. \end{remark}